 The ideal candidate will have experience in multidisciplinary research and working knowledge of travel behavior.Â The candidate should have the following qualifications: 1) PhD in Â transportation planning, public policy, or a closely related field completed within the past two years; 2) experience in constructing, processing, cleaning, and analyzing large datasets; 3) experience with database management software; 4) expertise in ArcGIS, including mapping as well as geostatistical and network analysis; 5) expertise in statistical analysis, econometrics and spatial econometrics using standard software such as Stata, R or SAS.
 Familiarity with multiple computer programming languages is a plus.
 The preferred candidates would also be willing to write new grant proposals.

-This is a 12 month, fixed-term position with the possibility of a second year conditional upon performance and funding availability.
+The position is 12 month, fixed term, with the possibility of a second year conditional upon performance and funding availability.

 About theÂ METRANSÂ Transportation Center:

 The METRANS Transportation Center was established in 1998 through the Transportation Equity Act for the 21st Century (TEA-21) as the first University Transportation Center in Southern California.
 METRANS is a joint partnership of the University of Southern California (USC) and California State University Long Beach (CSULB).
 METRANS is housed at the Sol Price School of Public Policy, USC.Â At USC METRANS researchers span urban planning, public policy, economics, and all fields of engineering.